Trusts Lawyers in Katy

 What is a Special Needs Trust?

 If you have a child or other loved one with special needs, you know how expensive it can be to provide them with the right care.
 While gifting the person money may disqualify them for important SSI benefits, establishing a special needs trust can provide them with care along with government benefits for years to come.
-The laws surrounding special needs trusts are complicated, so it is important to work with an experienced legal team to do it right.
+The laws surrounding special needs trusts are complicated, so it is important to work with an experienced team of Katy trust lawyers to do it right.

 There are a few requirements in Texas when it comes to creating your trust.
 For example, there must be a stated purpose for the trust to prevent people from sheltering money indefinitely.
 There are also limits to how long a trust can last.